MovingBlocks/Terasology/ESOF-docs/Verification and Validation.md

 ### Approach

-Although fixing the software fault for this issue was relatively simple, in order to test it we developed a test suite which not only tested the purposed of our fix but also other methods of the same class which weren't being tested.
+Although fixing the software fault for this issue was relatively simple, in order to test it we developed a test suite which not only tested the purpose of our fix but also other methods of the same class which weren't being tested.

 ### Submission